EngrAbuhena/simple-api-with-sanctum-auth/README.md

-# Laravel Simple Rest API
+# Laravel Simple Rest API with Sanctum Auth

-<p>This is a Laravel Rest Api products app with CRUD operation but without Authentication</p>
+<p>This is a Laravel Rest Api products app with CRUD operation and Sanctum Authentication</p>

 ## Authentication Routes